Ozola

 Ozola is a genus of moths in the family Geometridae first described by Francis Walker in 1861.

 Description

 Palpi porrect (extending forward), clothed with hair and reaching beyond the frons.
 Antennae of male ciliated.
 Abdomen and legs are long and slender.
 Hind tibia dilated with a fold containing a hair tuft.
-Forewings long and narrow, with round apex.
+Forewings long and narrow, with a round apex.
 Vein 3 from before angle of cell and veins 7 to 9 stalked from before upper angle.
 Vein 10 absent, whereas vein 11 anastomosing with vein 12 and then with veins 8 and 9.
 Hindwings with vein 3 from before angle of cell and vein 5 from just above middle of discocellulars.
 Veins 6 and 7 from upper angle.